 No matter what your motivation, learning the Armenian language can be your passport to the richness of Armenian culture, connecting you with speakers in Armenia and across the world.

-A Little Bit about the Armenian Language
+A Little Bit About the Armenian Language

 The Armenian language has a long, fascinating history, stretching back at least sixteen centuries.
 It’s part of the Indo-European language family—just like more familiar “cousins” such as French, Spanish, Italian, and German.